CAT Exam > CAT Notes > Verbal Ability & Reading Comprehension (VARC) > 100 RCs for Practice Questions- 15

 Read the passage given below and solve the questions based on the passage

 The recurring theme of equality in the United States has flared into a fervent moral issue at crucial stages: the Revolutionary and Jacksonian periods, the Civil War, the populist and progressive eras, the New Deal, and the 1960s and 1980s.
 The legitimacy of American society is challenged by some set of people unhappy with the degree of equality.
 New claims are laid, new understandings are reached, and new policies for political or economic equality are instituted.
-Yet the equality issue endures outside these moments of fervor.
-Ideologies in favor of extending equality are arrayed against others that would limit its scope; advocates of social justice confront defenders of liberty.
+Yet the equality issue endures outside these moments of fervour.
+Ideologies in favour of extending equality are arrayed against others that would limit its scope; advocates of social justice confront defenders of liberty.

 The moments of creedal passion, in Samuel Huntington's words, have usually been outbursts of egalitarianism.
 In part, the passion springs from the self-interest of those who would benefit from a more equal distribution of goods or political influence.
 But the passion also springs from ideology and values, including deep religious justifications for equality.

-The passion accompanying the discovery or rediscovery that ideals do not match reality is particularly intense when the ideal is as deeply felt as is equality.
-Yet there can be passion on the nonegalitarian side as well.
-The self—interested passion to protect an established position may be even more powerful than the passion to redress inequality, though its expression may be more muted.
+The passion accompanying the discovery or rediscovery that ideals do not match reality is particularly intense when the ideal is as deeply felt as equality.
+Yet there can be passion on the non-egalitarian side as well.
+The self-interested passion to protect an established position may be even more powerful than the passion to redress inequality, though its expression may be more muted.

 Devotion to inequality may also be based on ideals, such as liberty, individualism, and the free market, which are no less ancient and venerable.
 Like the ideals of equality, these alternative ideals serve as yardsticks for measuring whether society has moved away from its true principles.

 Americans do not have an ideology that assigns clear priority to one value over any other.
 At every historical juncture where equality was an issue, its proponents failed to do all that they had set out to do.
 Swings in the equality of social conditions are restrained not just by institutional obstacles but by fundamental conflicts of values that are a traditional element of American politics.
-Faith in the individualistic work ethic and belief in the legitimacy of unequal wealth retard progression to the egalitarian left.
+Faith in the individualistic work ethic and belief in the legitimacy of unequal wealth delay progression to the egalitarian left.
 As for conservatism, the indelible tenet of political equality firmly restrains the right and confirms a commitment to the disadvantaged.
-In seeking equal opportunity over equal result, Americans forego a ceiling, not a floor.
+In seeking equal opportunity over equal results, Americans forego a ceiling, not a floor.

 Q1: Suppose there is a government plan to raise taxes to pay for more social programs for the disadvantaged.
-If the information that the author presents in the passage about libertarians is correct, how would libertarians be expected to react this plan?
+If the information that the author presents in the passage about libertarians is correct, how would libertarians be expected to react to this plan?

 (a) They would support the plan because they think that the government should help the disadvantaged.